 Related Makeup posts: 25 Super cheap and high-quality Drugstore Makeup

-2. GO TO BRIGHTER COLORS IN YOUR LID
+2. GO FOR BRIGHTER COLORS IN YOUR LID

 Choose a lighters color on your lid, it can be with a shimmer finish or matte.

 Because when we use a light color on our lid, we create the illusion of extending it and make it bigger.

 3. AVOID USING SHIMMER EYESHADOW ON THE CREASE AND EYEBROW BONE